 These days, my life is made so much richer thanks to computers and the Internet.
 I've met so many interesting people, and had so many great experiences as a result of our connected world.
 Things have sure come a long way since that first computer I used in high school in 1972 with the data stored on paper tape with punched holes!

-A big part of my life used to be my hobby of breeding American Cocker Spaniels.
-I decided in 2010 that it was just consuming too much of my time and energy and that it was making it really difficult to get away on vacation... so Kellyn and I are now retired from Cocker breeding.
+I've had Cocker Spaniels in my life ever since I was a little boy.
+I literally grew up with Cockers, and after Kellyn and I were married and had kids, it was only natural for us to add a Cocker to the family.
+Over the years, we've had many Cocker Spaniels in the family, and even turned it in to a hobby of breeding Cockers in 1995.
+I decided in 2010 that it was just consuming too much of my time and energy and that it was making it really difficult to get away on vacation... so Kellyn and I retired from Cocker breeding at that time.
 But we sure did have a lot of fun during the 15 years that we devoted to that little hobby!

 Compare a picture of me from 1969 with a picture of me in 2010, and you'll see that not a whole lot has changed...